Mage. Japan’s Topknot

 There were some kinds of Mage Topknot

-Such a unique symbol quickly became common among Japanese guys, and they loved to keep the style.
-Because keeping the hairstyle shows, I am always ready for any battle for honor.
+Because keeping the hairstyle means I am always ready for any battle for honor.
 Sounds cool.

 They are just few examples.

-2. Townspeople style – This was the popular hairstyle for the people who lived in towns.
-Many business people like to set their hair in the style.
+2. Townspeople style – This was the popular hairstyle for the Edo citizens in towns.
+Guys working in business liked to set their hair in that style.

-3. Police force style – Many samurais and police officers set their hair tighter than the townspeople’s style.
+3. Police force style – Many samurai and police officers set their hair tightly than the style of townspeople.
 It made their faces firm.

-4. Ronin (Fired samurai) style – It is the style Ronin (Fired samurai) who stopped to work and belonged to his feudal lord.
-It looks messy.
-So, he quit to take care of his hairstyle no longer.
+4. Ronin (Fired samurai) style – It is the style of Ronin (Fired Samurai) who stopped working for the feudal lord.
+It looks messy because he quit taking care of his hairstyle.

-5. Sumo wrestler style – Any sumo wrestlers take.
-It has been lasted even now.
+5. Sumo wrestler style – Any sumo wrestler takes.
+It has lasted even now.

-6. Prisoner’s style – If someone did criminal things after they were caught, their Mage topknot (tied part of their hair) was cut/taken off by the police officer.
+6. Prisoner’s style – If someone was a criminal, their Mage topknot (tied hair) was cut/taken off by the police officer when arrested.
 It made them look poor.

 To close

 Thank you so much for reading this article!
-Are you still interested in some uniqueness in Japan?
-If you are, please feel free to visit the front page of my blog!
+Are you still interested in something unique in Japan?
+If you are, please feel free to visit the front page of our blog!

 Alright!
 See you for the next article!